Bayesian Bi-level Sparse Group Regressions for Macroeconomic Density Forecasting: Theoretical properties

 the rate of contraction of the posterior distribution of $\varphi$.
-The first term of the rate corresponds to the complexity of identifying $s_0^{gr}$ non-zero groups; the third term corresponds to the complexity of estimating $s_0$ non-zero elements of a parameter distributed in $s_0^{gr}$ known groups.
-In the absence of group structure, the maximum between these two rates corresponds to the rate for recovery of sparse vectors over $\ell_0$-balls (see \textit{e.g.} \citealp{RaskuttiWainwright2011}).
-The case without group structure and $p$ parameters can be obtained by setting either only one group or a number of groups equal to the number of parameters.
-In the first case, $N=1$ and $g = p$; in the second case: $N=p$ and $g=1$.
+The first term corresponds to the complexity of identifying $s_0^{gr}$ non-zero groups, while the third term corresponds to the complexity of estimating $s_0$ non-zero elements of a parameter distributed in $s_0^{gr}$ known groups.
+In absence of group-structure, the maximum between these two rates corresponds to the rate for recovery of sparse vectors over $\ell_0$-balls (see \textit{e.g.} \citealp{RaskuttiWainwright2011}).
+This case can be obtained by setting either only one group (\textit{i.e.} $N=1$ and $g = p$) or a number of groups equal to the number of $p$ parameters (\textit{i.e.} $N=p$ and $g=1$).